-If the appeal is approved, the student must continue to earn a minimum 3.0 term GPA to continue making satisfactory progress toward a cumulative 3.0 GPA.
+If the appeal is approved, the student is placed on Financial Aid Probation and must continue to earn a minimum 3.0 term GPA to continue making satisfactory progress toward a cumulative 3.0 GPA.
 3.0 term GPA is the minimum standard measurement for continuing progress.
 The student will need to earn higher than 3.0 term GPA(s) to correct deficiency.